Aditya130805/MonopolyDeal/README.md

 - Potentially elevate the placement of card notification if an error is already being displayed, so they don't overlap
 - Fix the case where a user presses the back button on game screen and is taken to the waiting room - close the connection and take them home instead
-- Fix the "card is null" error that randomly appears and is likely some problem in CardNotification
 - Some rooms may have players in them even though websockets have been closed - REASON UNKNOWN
 - User may be logged in but not authenticated and thus, unable to create a game - REASON: JWT token expiration
 - Let's say we make 5 blue property cards, then the 3rd set is not being shown in the properties area